Easibridge – Lightweight Tactical Bridging Innovation

 - Manhole/tunnel access systems using modular ladder components and detachable top hooks.

 - Underbridge access systems, combining marine-boarding hooks, bridging elements and decking platforms.

-Although this article is focussed on the military applications of the Easibridge system, it also has a number of applications in the civilian market.
+Although this article is focussed on the military applications of the EasiBridge system, it also has a number of applications in the civilian market.
 EasiBridge offers further capabilities in fire evacuation, flood-, mud- and mountain- rescue.
-The addition of back-pack/infantry carrier system makes the system ideal for remote access, offering significantly improved portability over vehicle-based rescue rafts.
+The addition of a back-pack/infantry carrier system makes the system ideal for remote access, offering significantly improved portability over vehicle-based rescue rafts.

 For mountaineering, EasiBridge completely redefines conventional crevasse crossing systems and techniques, bringing ground-breaking improvements in span range, portability and operational safety.

 A key EasiBridge innovation is its method of installation – a patented cantilever launch/inversion technique, allowing a single person to install and cross a complete 18m span in under 20 seconds.
 Bridges are designed for one-man assembly and installation, without engineer support, and with no prior access to the far ‘bank’.

 Although the trolley is used for moving personnel, its main function is not to move people, but to move the bridge itself.
 During installation, the structure and the trolley are both inverted.
 Turning the bridge and trolley upside down transforms the structure from a bridge into a cantilever boom on rollers, giving the structure incredible range.
 This time, the trolley is static – it is the bridge that moves.

 The resulting structure is light and virtually frictionless.